gdtk-uq/gdtk/website/content/docs/pub-n-pres/presentations.md

   to support reproducible research when using Eilmer.

 - [Implementation of a compressible-flow simulation code in the D programming language](/pdfs/eilmer4-talk-nov-2015.pdf), November 2015.
-  The 2nd Australasian Conference on Computational Mechanics, held at QUT, was the first real showing of the Eilmer4 code outside of the Centre for Hypersonics.
+  PAJ talk at The 2nd Australasian Conference on Computational Mechanics, held at QUT, was the first real showing of the Eilmer4 code outside of the Centre for Hypersonics.
   A bit of history of the codes, finite-volume formulation, structure of the new code and a couple of examples.
   The Zucrow and Hoffman sharp-nosed projectile example is shown in reasonable detail